sutarionRA/docs/docs/guidelines/developers/code-of-conduct.md

 - 5 or more unaddressed tickets that are at least 1 month old.
 - Any unaddressed tickets that are at least 2 months old.

 An unaddressed ticket is defined as a ticket that has not had a comment by the developer in at least 2 weeks.
-If a developer cannot resolve a ticket due to insufficient information in the ticket and the reporter is unresponsive, the ticket may be closed as "Not enough information."
-If a developer is still working on a ticket, they must provide a status update comment at least every 2 weeks for the ticket to be considered being actively addressed.
+- If a developer cannot resolve a ticket due to insufficient information in the ticket and the reporter is unresponsive, the ticket may be closed as "Not enough information."
+- If a developer is still working on a ticket, they must provide a status update comment at least every 2 weeks for the ticket to be considered being actively addressed.
+- Tickets on sets included in a console rollout should be addressed or updated at least every 7 days during the 3 month release window following the rollout.

 The intent of the Negligence policy is to ensure developers make a good faith effort to prioritize and resolve their tickets.
 If there are extenuating circumstances that might prevent a developer from meeting the Negligence requirements, [DevCompliance](https://retroachievements.org/messages/create?to=DevCompliance) may grant an extension upon request.